biocypher/biocypher/_sources/tutorial.md.txt

 which is not represented in the basic Biolink model, as a direct child of the Biolink "pairwise molecular interaction" class.
 We also reify this relationship by representing it as a node.
 This allows us to connect it to other nodes in the graph, for example to evidences for each interaction.
+If we do not want to reify the relationship, we can set `represented_as` to `edge` instead.